axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

  <h3>What about people who retired on their CarelessCO’s COINs?</h3>
 <p>
-I think that in a RADICAL world, “retiring” will be a thing of the past (<em>i.e.</em>, our present).
+I think that in a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> world, “retiring” will be a thing of the past (<em>i.e.</em>, our present).
 People “retire” today because they’ve been putting up with their job for many years and they are burned out in more ways than one.
 </p>
 <p>
-In a RADICAL world, the more likely scenario is that people may decide to not join another company for a while and live instead off their portfolio of RADs from their past companies.
+In a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> world, the more likely scenario is that people may decide to not join another company for a while and live instead off their portfolio of RADs from their past companies.
 This type of “retiring” will not be a function of age or tiresomeness, it will be of choice.